What's the meaning of the phrase 'Thumbs up'?

 It is widely known that this gesture originates from the gladiatorial contests of ancient Rome, in which the fate of a losing fighter was decided by gestures from the crowd.
 Okay, so if it's widely known, why does it need to be included here?
 Well, as so often with etymology, the truth isn't quite so simple.

-The belief that the 'thumbs-up' and 'thumbs-down' gestures indicated approval and disapproval respectively entered the public consciousness with Jean-Léon Gérôme's 1872 painting 'Pollice Verso'.
+As to the origin, the belief that the 'thumbs-up' and 'thumbs-down' gestures indicated approval and disapproval respectively entered the public consciousness with Jean-Léon Gérôme's 1872 painting 'Pollice Verso' (shown at top of page).
 The 'thumbs down' gestures of the crowd in Gérôme's popular picture were interpreted by the 19th century public as signs of disapproval.
-Actually, the artist probably never intended that, as 'pollice verso' just means turned thumb.

 "To bend or bow downe the thumbes when wee give assent unto a thing, or doe favour any person."

-There's now some debate amongst scholars as to the meaning of the thumb gesture in Roman amphitheaters.
-The meaning of the original Latin texts is difficult to interpret.
-Some say that Holland mistranslated Pliny's original 'pollices premere' text and that it should be 'to press the thumbs' rather than 'bend the thumbs'.
+Some authorities say that Holland mistranslated Pliny's original 'pollices premere' text and that it should be 'to press the thumbs' rather than 'bend the thumbs'.
 Two positions are argued: